fission/fission.io/content/en/blog/running-gpu-based-functions-on-fission.md

 Fission function need an environment to run the function code.
 For running GPU based functions, we need to create an environment which can leverage the GPU resources.

-Following are the steps to create a environment with GPU support and run a GPU based function.
+Following are the steps to create an environment with GPU support and run a GPU based function.

-- We would a Python based environment runtime and builder images with all the dependencies installed for running a GPU based function.
-Eg. Pytorch, Cuda, etc.
+- We would create a Python based environment runtime and builder images with all the dependencies installed for running a GPU based function.
+E.g. Pytorch, Cuda, etc.
 - Verify the environment and builder images are functional and can utilize the GPU resources.
 - Create a function package using [sentiment analysis model from huggingface](https://huggingface.co/distilbert/distilbert-base-uncased-finetuned-sst-2-english) and then create a function using this package.
 - Run the function and verify sentiment analysis for a given sentence.